Clausura 2017 Liga MX final phase

-The Clausura 2017 Liga MX championship stage commonly known as liguilla (mini league) was being played from 10 May to 28 May 2017.
+The Clausura 2017 Liga MX championship stage commonly known as liguilla (mini league) was played from 10 May to 28 May 2017.
 A total of eight teams were competing in the championship stage to decide the champions of the Clausura 2017 Liga MX season.
+C.D Guadalajara won the final after defeating UANL 4–3 on aggregate.
 Both finalists qualified to the 2018 CONCACAF Champions League.
-However, since UANL had already qualified for that tournament by winning the Apertura 2016 Liga MX final, their berth earned through the Clausura passed to the non-finalist with the best regular season record in the Clausura, Tijuana.
+However, since UANL had already qualified for that tournament by winning the Apertura 2016 Liga MX final, their berth earned through the Clausura passed to the non-finalist with the best aggregate regular season record, Tijuana.